 No. If they do have an email, it is encouraged for the beneficiary to provide that information when they create an account.
-In this case, a confirmation letter will be mailed to the beneficiary when they create an account, rather than be emailed.
+In this case, a confirmation letter will be mailed to the beneficiary, rather than emailed, when they create an account.

-Once a MyMedicare.gov account is created will username and password be activated immediately?
+Once a MyMedicare.gov account is created, will the username and password be activated immediately?

 Yes.
 Once a beneficiary creates their username and password, they can log in immediately.